• HOME

 It is that harsh reality about us humans that underscores why—recall the "Normative Self-Governance Model Hypothesis" graphic—the single-minded objective of everyone who wants our democratic society to take the next evolutionary step in S-G is to help insure that the marketing/advertising campaign is spectacularly successful.

-What you want is for them to be so bombarded by media advertising that they come to you seeking your thoughts on how to get ES up and running, a.s.a.p.
+• come to you seeking your thoughts on how to get ES up and running in your district or state, a.s.a.p.

 That's the difference between an excellent radical idea that no one has heard about vs. everyone has heard, and is excitedly talking about.